No collection of photos of Cuba would be complete without some of the classic cars in Havana, for which the country is famous.

 However, it is when clasicos are in the foreground of the baroque and neo-classical architecture of Havana that they seem to transport you to another time: a time when the city was the playground of the rich, and when there were even evening flights from Miami to Havana to gamble, party, and fly back the next morning.

-With limited services and parts at a premium, Cubans are gifted mechanics: it is improvisation that keeps these classics running.
+With limited service facilities and parts at a premium, Cubans are gifted mechanics: it is improvisation that keeps these classics running.

 Our grandparents told us: